flybywiresim/docs/docs/beginner-guide/descent.md

 ## Base knowledge: Route, Star and Approach

 - __Basics__<br/>
-  As we have learned in previous chapters a flight route begins with a origin airport and a SID to safely guide the aircraft away from the airport to the first waypoint on their actual route.
+  As we have learned in previous chapters a flight route begins with an origin airport and a SID to safely guide the aircraft away from the airport to the first waypoint on their actual route.
 Similar to a SID the arrival to an airport is done via a STAR (Standard Terminal Arrival Route) and an IAP (Instrument Approach, often APPR) to safely bring the aircraft into a position to land on the destination airport with as little ATC communication as possible.

 - __STAR__<br/>
   A Standard Terminal Arrival Route (STAR) ensures safe and efficient traffic from the last en-route waypoint to the initial approach fix (IAF) of the Instrument Approach (IAP).
 It separates aircraft and avoids conflicts through specific routing, levels/altitudes, speed restrictions and checkpoints often with holding areas.